Javascript is not enabled.

 Red and orange leaves abound on fall train rides through the Boston Mountains, the highest in the Ozarks in northwestern Arkansas.
 Ride in comfort in a refurbished 1920s coach, a 1950s café-style or parlor car, or a 1940s Silver Feather glass-domed car as conductors narrate the journey over a 125-foot trestle and through the 1,700-foot Winslow Tunnel.

-For the most bang for your buck, take the eight-hour, 134-mile trip from Springdale to Van Buren, which includes a three-hour stop in the quaint town of Van Buren (adults $80 to $114).
-Older adults, veterans, and AAA and AARP members get a 10 percent discount.
+For the most bang for your buck, take the eight-hour, 134-mile trip from Springdale to Van Buren, which includes a three-hour stop in the quaint town of Van Buren (adults $90 to $127).
+Discounted tickets are available for adults 65-plus and veterans, and AAA and AARP members get a 10 percent discount.
 There are other train rides, too.

 Train: Durbin & Greenbrier Valley Railroad, Durbin and Cass, West Virginia

 All four of this railroad’s fall excursions offer fantastic foliage.
-The Bald Knob Trip, Whittaker Trip, New Tygart Flyer and Greenbrier Express, which is a new route, range from 2½ hours to six hours.
-Adult tickets cost $59 to $89, less for people age 65-plus and veterans.
+The Cass Bald Knob Trip, Cass Whittaker Station trip, New Tygart Flyer and Greenbrier Express range from two to 5½ hours.
+Adult tickets cost $61 to $81, less for people 65-plus and veterans.

 The West